 Staff cleaned equipment after contact with women and birthing people.
-We saw staff used green 'I am clean' stickers on the delivery suite to indicate equipment had been cleaned and was ready for use.
+Staff cleaned equipment, chairs and beds after use in the antenatal assessment unit and used green 'I am clean stickers' to indicate equipment was clean and ready for use.
 Staff had access to sterile supplies and decontamination services.